hashicorp/katakoda/nomad-introduction/2_modifying.md

 The definition of a job is not static, and is meant to be updated over time.
 You may update a job to change the docker container, to update the application version, or to change the count of a task group to scale with load.
+Open the Nomad job file by clicking on this link.

+`example.nomad`{{open}}

-For now, find a line labeled `group "cache"` in the example.nomad file and add `count = 3` under it.
+Find a line labeled `group "cache"` in the example.nomad file and add `count = 3` under it.
 This will run three instances of redis.

 ```bash
 group "cache" {